jrfnl/clearPHP/rules/no-multiple-instruction-per-line.md

 <!-- Good Practices -->
 # No Multiple Instruction Per Line

 PHP uses the semicolon `;` for instruction separation.
-New expressions starts on a new line, making it easier to spot.
+New expressions should start on a new line, making them easier to spot.

 ```php
 <?php